 The Rookie of the Year award (abbreviated ROTY) has yielded quite a few unexpected winners over the past decade, including Scottie Barnes, Malcolm Brogdon, and Michael Carter-Williams.
 Brogdon became the lowest pick (36th) to win the ROTY award in 2017, instilling confidence in future players who fall in the draft that they, too, can win the award.
 His NBA Rookie of the Year odds were quite literally non-existent.

 Damian Lillard was even once an underdog to win the award as the No. 6 pick; he was relatively unknown until he was drafted out of Weber State.
 The other six ROTYs in their respective draft classes were top-three picks.

 NBA Rookie of the Year Odds: Conclusion

-As we have seen before, the Rookie of the Year race can range from highly lopsided for the preseason favorite to a complete surprise from a long shot and anywhere in between.
-Based on talent, usage, and situation, Paolo Banchero is in a prime position to run away with the Rookie of the Year award; however, nothing is a guarantee.
-Injuries and cold streaks have derailed players, but there is no indication that Banchero will fall to these award deterrents.
+As we have seen before, the Rookie of the Year race can range from highly lopsided for the preseason favorite, which was the case in the 2022-23 season, to a complete surprise (think Malcolm Brogdon), and anywhere in between.
+Based on talent, usage, and situation, Victor Wembanyama has the best NBA Rookie of the Year odds for the 2023-24 NBA regular season.
+The Spurs will be keen on developing Wemby and letting him play through mistakes.